instatetragrammaton/Patches/Xfer Serum/README.md

 The ability to load custom wavetables is one important factor that sets it apart from Massive; and this has also been a benchmark for other plugins that were released since.

-# Versions

-The subfolders denote the minimal version number that patches will run on.
-I will try to keep as many patches compatible with official releases, i.e. not any random beta.